FILTER BY CATEGORY:

 The unexpected loss of a key person could seriously impact both short-term profits and long-term business survival.
 That’s why Keyperson insurance is essential protection for the value you’ve worked so hard to build.

 We’ve all heard it said that a business’ most valuable assets walk out the door every night.
-As a business owner, I know my staff are what drive my business.
+As a business owner, I know my staff are what drive the business.
 But while every employee makes a valuable contribution to your business, the reality is that most businesses rely on just a few high performers and key decision-makers to win new business and deliver the high-quality service your customers expect.

 So it’s important to ask yourself how your business would cope if one of those key people suffered an unexpected illness or injury that took them away from your business for an extended period — maybe even permanently.

 The costs can be substantial.
 A 2014 report from Oxford University Business College found that it costs more than £30,000 (around $61,500) to replace an average employee, including recruiting costs, lost output while the replacement gets up to speed, and time spent recruiting and training a new worker.

 And that’s just an average employee.
 The impact of losing a key person can be many times greater.
 One recent academic study found that a high performer